 - International police-to-police cooperation on cybercrime and electronic evidence is more effective.

 - Interagency cooperation strengthened amongst cybercrime units, financial investigators and financial intelligence units in the search, seizure and confiscation of online crime proceeds.

 - Assessments of criminal justice capabilities available for priority countries.

 - Judicial training academies in priority countries are providing training on cybercrime and electronic evidence as part of their regular curricula and experience has been shared with other countries.

-- Institutions strengthened and procedures improved for international judicial cooperation related to cybercrime and electronic evidence in supported countries and experience shared with other countries.
+- Institutions strengthened and procedures improved for international judicial cooperation related to cybercrime and electronic evidence, including the tools and procedures provided by the Second Additional Protocol to the Budapest Convention in supported countries and experience shared with other countries.